Adventure of the Week: Walking in Costa Almeria

 Distance: The Costa Almeria route is 83km long over the course of six days of walking.
 A couple of those days are loop walks, so if you would rather just relax and soak in your surroundings rather than walk, you are welcome to do so, but we would recommend getting out there and seeing the beauty of this area.

 Grade: This trip is graded Easy to Moderate.
 The daily distances are reasonable at around 8-10 miles and the terrain is not too bad to walk on.
-Being coastal there are some ups and downs, but
+Being coastal there are some ups and downs, but generally they are short sharp shocks, rather than long, drawn-out uphill sections.
+The paths are a mix of clifftop paths, sandy coves, and ramblas (dry stream beds)

 Why Walk Here?

 Unexplored coastal Spain says it all to me.
 Spain is such a wonderful country, crammed full of vibrancy, with colours, tastes, smells coming at you from all sides.
-Even in the small hidden corners of Spain like this, you will experience the passion that Spanish people live their lives with, far away from
+Even in the small hidden corners of Spain like this, you will experience the passion that Spanish people live their lives with, far away from tourist eyes, and this is where you are going on this trip.
+Hidden coastline with some delightful villages and scenery that is unspoiled and peaceful.

 The landscapes on this trip are a dream to visit and the contrasts between the baked desert interiors and the rich colourful coast are well worth visiting for.
 While walking through the inland parts, you might feel a creeping familiarity, like you have seen this somewhere before and if you have ever seen Game of Thrones, Indiana Jones and the Last Crusade or The Good, The Bad and The Ugly, this might be why.
 Game of Thrones has gone crazy in this part of the world, with the desert-like interior forming the Dothraki Horsemen's homelands, part of the Cabo de Gata becoming Mereen and the capital Almeria forming part of the Dorne kingdom.
 Basically, what this amounts to is that the scenery is amazing and should be seen first hand, rather than just on the tv.